 For metals the cation size was chosen as this indirectly contains information of the charge (greater charges result in smaller radii), and possible geometries (smaller radii limit the number of ligands and covalency).
 Bennett et al. have highlighted the importance of cation radii in coordination to polypyridine ligands both in terms of chelation and preorganisation24.
 Cation sizes are expected to, therefore, affect topology and reactivity.

-For aldehydes, the thesis focuses on the partial charge on the carbon of the aldehyde, the volume of bulky groups in coordination sphere, and the ring size attached to the carbonyl.
+For aldehydes, the thesis focuses on the partial charge on the carbon of the aldehyde, the steric hindrance around the coordination site, and the size of the aromatic ring attached to the carbonyl.
 The author expects the partial charge on the carbonyl carbon to dictate reactivity with amines, where lower electron populations results in a better electrophilic centre for an attack from the amine.
-Furthermore, it is thought that substituent volumes constrain imine metal coordination and metal geometry.
-For instance, a bulkier group may affect preorganisation of the imine for a specific metal, introduce steric strain between two coordinating imines and if exaggerated may prevent another imine from coordinating.
-This demonstrates volume of bulky group is a good representative of steric and coordination sphere codes.
-Lastly the authors think ring size provides further information on both supramolecular topology and imine reactivity.
+Furthermore, it is thought that substituent volumes in alpha of the aromatic nitrogen of the aldehyde would constrain imine metal coordination and metal geometry.
+For instance, a bulkier group may affect preorganisation of the imine ligands around a specific metal, the steric strain between the two (or three) coordinating imines enforcing a specific geometry to the complex.
+The van der Waals volume of the substituent in alpha of the aromatic nitrogen of the aldehyde would provide a good approximation of the sterics factors.
+Lastly the authors think ring size would also influence both supramolecular topology and imine reactivity.
 The size of the ring controls the number of double bonds conjugated to the imine and the carbonyl group, affecting their reactivities.
-A larger ring size also increases the steric presence of the imine, and its bite angle.
+The ring size will also influence the bite angle of the ligand when coordinating to the metal, resulting in 6-membered rings having stronger coordination and greated tolerance to steric hindrance .
 Therefore, ring size is part of the steric and geometric complementation codes.

-Lastly for amines, the selected features are: the nature of the amine (if its bonded to an aromatic group or not), the enforced angles between the two amines, and the number of rotatable bonds between amines.
+Lastly for amines, the selected features are: the nature of the amine (aromatic or aliphatic), the rigidity of the amine (expressed by the number of rotatable bonds between amines) and the potential presence of an enforced angles between the two amines in the case of rigid compund.
 For similar reasons as the aldehydes, resonance of aromatics with amine groups affect the reactivity of both imines and amines.
 The dihedral angle between amines affects linker coordination direction, while the number of rotatable bonds provide information on the rigidity of the amine.
 The flexibility of the amine is important as rigidity constrains the possible geometries of the architectures.
 The authors expect the amine to behave as linkers, hence more features that encapsulate geometric complementation codes were chosen.
 These code in turn, affect topology and more importantly dictate if complexes are formed or not.

 4.1.2 Feature Generation